Luisg882/savings-tracker/README.md

   - Have the option to add funds from the main balance to the pod
   - Close the pot option will direct the user to the close pot pageMain balance before adding funds to a pot

-  Main balance before transfer funds to pot
+  Main balance before transfering funds to pot

   ![main balance before tadding funds to saving pot](/static/images/main-balance-before-add-money-to-saving-pot.png)

   Adding fund to the pot

   ![saving pot adding the funds](/static/images/adding-funds-to-saving-pot.png)

-  main balance after adding funds to saving pot
+  Main balance after adding funds to saving pot

   ![main balance after adding fund to pot](/static/images/balance-after-adding-funds.png)

   Pot balance after adding funds

   ![saving pot balance after adding funds](/static/images/saving-pot-after-adding-funds.png)

 - **Closing pot**